MoreKronos/Advanced-DayZ-Server-Launcher/README.md

 - A Windows computer/server
 - A [Steam](https://store.steampowered.com/login/) account (Steam will auto-download when you click the link)
 - [Notepad++](https://notepad-plus-plus.org/downloads/) installed
-- A fresh install of DayZ Server.
+- A freshly installed DayZ Server.

 ## Steps